sony/esstra/doc/case-study/debian.md

 $ sudo apt install -y debhelper devscripts
 ```

-If you have already installed the Spec File as described in Section [Installing a Spec
+If you have already installed the Spec File as described in Section
-File](/README.md#installing-spec-file) in the top directory's README.md,
+[Installing Spec File](/README.md#installing-spec-file) in the top directory's README.md,
 **uninstall it before proceeding**:

 ```shell